darrenpmeyer/mac-present/README.md

 - [iTerm2-profile.json](iTerm2-profile.json) -- a terminal profile for the
   [iTerm2 terminal](https://iterm2.com/) that uses a large text size and some other minor tweaks that make it good for demos

+- [tools.md](tools.md) -- a list of links to 3rd-party tools useful for demos
+  and presentations and related setup